LarissaQuirino/LarissaQuirino/README.md

 </h1>

 <p align='center'>
-  A front end developer from Brazil
+  A full-stack developer and PO from Brazil
 </p>

 <p align='center'>